 Azure DevOps feedback

 Afterwards, I realised I needed to provide a suggestion about one of the filters in Azure DevOps.
 It was about adding a ‘Not’ option on the filter for tags on the backlog boards.
-You can read the suggestion in detail here.
+You can read this Azure DevOps suggestion in detail here.

 SQL Server 2019 feedback